Crop Rotation Group

 Harvesting

-For maximum nitrogen gain, chop plants down and turn them under as soon as they begin to bloom.
-You also can pull up the plants and compost them.
+For maximum nitrogen gain, chop down and compost plants as soon as they begin to bloom, leaving the nitrogen-rich roots in the soil.

 |